Ben Carré: Career

 Ben Carré was born in Paris, France in 1883.
 His father, a professional painter and decorator, died when Carré was six-years-old.
 At thirteen, Carré left school to become an apprentice house-painting estimator.
 Finding his talent lay in painting rather than arithmetic, he took a job as an assistant scene painter at Atelier Amable, at the time one of the most important scenic art studios in Paris.
 One of his first jobs was painting a large-scale reproduction of the Paris World's Fair for London's Earl Court Exhibition Hall.
 Within two years he was designing and painting backgrounds for the Opera, the Comédie-Française, and Covent Garden in London.

 Like many stage designers of the era, Carré was attracted to the burgeoning film industry.
 At 22, he joined Gaumont as a scenic artist where he designed and painted sets and special effects.
 Shortly after his arrival at Gaumont, he overturned previous practice by insisting on painting his sets in color.
 Soon after, the rest of Gaumont's scenic artists followed suit, and other studios followed soon after.

 After seven years as a scenic artist in Paris, Carré moved to the United States in 1912 to work for the Eclair Film Company, based in New York.
 Carré was unimpressed by the quality of American production and was "miserable until [Maurice] Tourneur came along."
 After Tourneur emigrated from France in 1914, the pair worked on thirty-one films together.
 Their productions included The Wishing Ring, The Man of the Hour, The Ivory Snuffbox, and the Mary Pickford films The Pride of the Clan and The Poor Little Rich Girl.
 The peak of their work together was The Blue Bird, a fantasy film that combined colored silhouettes and constructed sets to create backgrounds.

 In 1919, Carré accompanied Tourneur to Hollywood to work for Samuel Goldwyn.
 After a disagreement, Carré left Goldwyn to work for Marshall Neilan where he was loaned to Metro Pictures in 1920 to design the Alla Nazimova film Stronger than Death.
 In the 1920s, Carré worked as a freelance art director designing sets for The Red Lily, directed by Fred Niblo and starring Ramon Novarro and designing the catacombs for The Phantom of the Opera.
 Carré worked on a string of films for the newly formed Metro-Goldwyn-Mayer, starting with The Masked Bird and including La Bohème, directed by King Vidor.
-He produced key sketches for the film but received no screen credit because he left MGM mid production to join Warner Bros, and work on the Douglas Fairbanks vehicle Don Juan, the first film to feature a synchronized musical score.
+He produced key sketches for the film but received no screen credit because he left MGM mid production to join Warner Bros, and work on the John Barrymore vehicle Don Juan, the first film to feature a synchronized musical score.